-More and more Ohioans are finding it difficult to pay the increasing costs of their electric and natural gas bills.
-One reason may be that the home has not been properly insulated.
-Unless a home has proper insulation or other systems in place to efficiently control temperatures, energy use may be higher and result in more expensive monthly bills.
-The Office of the Ohio Consumers’ Counsel (OCC), your residential utility consumer advocate, offers the following information about the state Home Weatherization Assistance Program (HWAP) for consumers who are income-eligible.
+As the costs of electric and natural gas bills rise, more Ohioans struggle to meet these expenses.
+One contributing factor might be inadequate home insulation.
+Without proper insulation or efficient temperature control systems, energy consumption rises, leading to higher monthly bills.
+The Office of the Ohio Consumers’ Counsel (OCC), your residential utility consumer advocate, provides information about the Home Weatherization Assistance Program (HWAP) for eligible consumers.

 What is HWAP?

 HWAP is a federally funded energy efficiency initiative for eligible residential consumers.
 Administered by the Ohio Department of Development (ODOD), it optimizes homes for energy conservation by weatherizing them, preventing heated or cooled air from escaping.
 The program offers the following services at no cost:

 - Health and safety testing and inspections

 - Reducing air leakage from major sources (chimneys, walls, etc.)

 - Insulation for attics, walls, floors, ducts, water tanks, and basements